 Meet the Chicago Philharmonic StaffClick here for staff bios

 Jamie E. Bourne, Operations Manager, holds a dual Master’s in Library and Information Science from Indiana University.
-She brings her skills in knowledge/information management and customer service together to serve as the Chicago Philharmonic Society’s Office Manager, Accounting Support, and Program Book coordinator.
-She also oversees concert staffing. email@example.com
+She brings her skills in knowledge/information management and customer service together to serve as the Chicago Philharmonic Society’s Office Manager and Accounting Support. email@example.com

 Michael Shelton, Music Librarian, studied violin at Indiana University, where he first worked in an orchestra library.
 He currently also serves as music librarian of the Grant Park Orchestra and has been a free-lance violinist in Chicago for 30 years, playing with the the Chicago Philharmonic, Lyric Opera, Music of the Baroque, Grant Park Orchestra, Chicago Sinfonietta, and many other groups.
 He currently lives in Southwest Michigan with his wife, Leslie Grimm, and their son.